 Register a Michigan Foreign LLC

-GET STARTEDHow to Register a Foreign LLC in Michigan
+How to Register a Foreign LLC in Michigan

-Your application for foreign registration in Michigan won’t be accepted unless you attach a Certificate of Good Standing from your home jurisdiction.
-This document—also known as a Certificate of Existence—shows that your company is up-to-date with all its payments and filings, essentially proving your LLC is fit to do business.
+Before your application for foreign registration can be accepted in Michigan, you must present a certificate of good standing from your home jurisdiction.
+This document—also known as a certificate of existence—shows that your company is up-to-date with all its payments and filings, essentially proving your LLC is fit to do business.
+Processes and fees will vary state to state, but you can usually apply for a certificate online through the Secretary of State’s office (or equivalent authority) in your home jurisdiction.

-Complete an Application for Certificate of Authority to Transact Business in Michigan online, via mail, or in person.
-Here’s what you’ll need to include:
+Complete an Application for Certificate of Authority to Transact Business in Michigan either online, via mail, or in person.

 - LLC name

-- LLC name in Michigan (if your LLC’s name is taken in Michigan)
+- LLC name in Michigan

 - Location, date of initial organization, and duration (if applicable) in home jurisdiction